shashankprasanna/pytorch-sagemaker-distributed-workshop/content/1_setup/login_aws_account.md

 chapter: false
 ---

+{{% notice warning %}}
+TEMPORARY ACCOUNTS ARE ONLY AVAILABLE DURING THE LIVE WORKSHOP.
+FEEL FREE TO FOLLOW THE STEPS IN YOUR OWN PERSONAL AWS ACCOUNT.
+{{% /notice %}}

 #### Get your temporary AWS account

 Click on the link at the bottom of the browser as show below.